So, curious person, we meet again. If you don't see the answer to your questions here, you can contact me!

 Q: Do you have any really large artwork?

 A: I'm giving a great deal of consideration to printing some of my "lady gardens" on very large canvases, and continuing to paint on them.
 I think they'd be splendid really enormous, mounted over a fireplace or a bed.
 Very inspirational.
 Or shocking.
 But then Jane said nothing's shocking, really.
-I just started adding art to Society6, so you can check there periodically.
-Some of my illustrations will be made available as canvas art.
+I have some canvas art on Society6, so you can check there periodically, and I may do the same on Threadless.

 Q: Do you just start working from an idea, or do you research before you create your art?

-A: Sometimes I start working right away, and sometimes I fall down a rabbit hole following the information, and it's so interesting I immerse myself in it.
+A: Sometimes I start working right away, and sometimes I fall down a rabbit hole following the information down the fractal branching, and it's so interesting I just immerse myself in it.
 I can't tear myself away until I'm fully satisfied, and I can't begin working until I've read all the articles, looked at all the antique illustrations, read fairytales and trivia, historical facts.
-Sometimes I might research a topic briefly, but often I might be on a research tear for six months or longer before I start working on something.
+Sometimes I might research a topic briefly, but often I might be on a research bender for six months or longer before I start working on the art in earnest.

 Q: Why is your blog empty?